Amphitrite

 In ancient Greek mythology, Amphitrite (/æmfɪˈtraɪtiː/; Ἀμφιτρίτη) was the goddess of the sea, the queen of the sea, and her consort is Poseidon.
 She was a daughter of Nereus and Doris (or Oceanus and Tethys).
 Under the influence of the Olympian pantheon, she became the consort of Poseidon and was later used as a symbolic representation of the sea.
 Her Roman counterpart is Salacia, a comparatively minor figure, and the goddess of saltwater.

+Name

+Her name, pronounced /grc/ (awm-PEE-tree-tehh) in Ancient Greek and /ˌæm.fɪˈtɹaɪ.ti/ (am-fih-TRY-tee) in English, is derived from the prefix αμφι- (amphi-, 'on both sides') and τρίτη (tritē, 'the third,' fem. sg.).
+The dialectical variation 'Aphirita' (Ἀφιρίτα) is also found on a 6th-century-BC pinax.
+Other sources view the names as being Pre-Greek.
+The element trit may be a Pre-Greek word for the sea, as seen in her son's name Triton and Lake Tritonis in Africa.

 Family

 According to Hesiod's Theogony, Amphitrite was one of the 50 Nereid daughters of Nereus and Doris.
 The mythographer Apollodorus, however, lists her among both the Nereids, as well as the Oceanids, the daughters of Oceanus and Tethys.

 Amphitrite's offspring included seals and dolphins.
 She also bred sea monsters and her great waves crashed against the rocks, putting sailors at risk.
 Poseidon and Amphitrite had a son, Triton, who was a merman, and a daughter, Rhodos (if this Rhodos was not actually fathered by Poseidon on Halia or was not the daughter of Asopus as others claim).
 According to the mythographer Apollodorus, Benthesikyme was the daughter of Poseidon and Amphitrite.